-Many new investors have no plan when it comes to selling or monetizing their purchased crypto currencies.
-If you are new to trading cryptocurrencies or stocks, this might be the first time you ask yourself: 'Do I hold or sell my cryptocurrencies?', or ''What is the best time to sell?".
+Many new investors have no plan when it comes to selling or monetizing their purchased cryptos.
+If you are new to trading cryptocurrencies or stocks, this may be the first time you ask yourself, ''Do I hold or sell my cryptocurrencies?"'', or ''What is the best time to sell?''
 These questions can be difficult to answer even for experts.
-In this article, we explain what the most common mistakes are, how to avoid them, and tell you about the most used crypto exit strategies.
+In this article, we explain what the most common mistakes are, how to avoid them, and tell you about the most commonly used crypto exit strategies.

 Technically, an exit strategy is a plan made with the intention of liquidating a position in a financial stock.
 Or simply put: A plan to sell your financial holdings.
-The purpose of an exit strategy is to limit losses in case of a collapse or take profits.
+The purpose of an exit strategy is to reduce losses in the event of a collapse or take profits.

 Next, you will determine at what price targets you will sell your cryptos.
 After all, having targets protects you from big losses.
 Let's take Bitcoin as an example.

 If you have invested in Bitcoin and you believe it can become worth 100,000 euros, it is still smart to set earlier price targets already.
 Depending on your goals, you can already sell a portion at 80,000 and 90,000 euros.
 In this way you can ensure yourself of a nice profit.
 Should the price suddenly drop drastically, then you have already put away a nice amount to be able to buy in again.